6 wks

 - Scope governance — the framework that blocked feature creep throughout delivery

-- Brand migration process design at each stage
+- Brand migration process at each stage

-Five principles before any design started.
+Five principles before any design started

 These weren’t values on a wall.
 They were decision filters applied at every fork in the road: